- When we say ‘we’, ‘us’ or ‘Awesome Support’ it’s because that’s who we are and we own and run the Sites.

 How you can erase your personal information:

-- You can ask us to remove your information from our data store by contacting our privacy advocate in writing at PO Box 10435 chicago, IL 60610 USA or [email protected].
+- You can ask us to remove your information from our data store by contacting our privacy advocate in writing at PO Box 280002 Terrytown PO, Toronto, ON, CANADA, M1N 4E7 or email@example.com.

 - In the event we choose to honor your request we might not be able to remove all information.
 For example we might not be able to remove information on cold storage backups or read-only backups or remove information published to any block-chain based technology.